 Anger – The Why, and What to do about it?

 Anger is a normal part of development and a signal that a child is feeling hurt, fearful, disappointed, in pain or vulnerable.
 When children feel these emotions they will revert back to a fight or flight response, becoming anxious and withdrawn or excessively angry.
-Physical expression of anger is appropriate when there is a physical threat, and this is often aimed at someone more vulnerable such as a little brother, someone who makes them feel scared such as a school bully, someone who points out their vulnerability, such as a teacher and in many cases anger is directed at themselves or at parents, who are perceived as less likely reject them in the long term.
+Physical expression of anger is appropriate when there is a physical threat, and this is often aimed at someone more vulnerable such as a little brother, someone who makes them feel scared such as a school bully, someone who points out their vulnerability, such as a teacher and in many cases anger is directed at themselves or at parents, who are less likely reject them in the long term.
 Very often, children are able to ‘keep it together’ at school but unravel when they get home, with the smallest thing setting their temper off.
 Very often, anger is masking a child feeling anxious about something – their school performance, social difficulties, family problems etc. Sometimes a child’s anxiety can be objectively small but feel very big and very real to them.
-Thinking about a child’s anger and controlling behaviour as a response to feeling out of control/anxious will result in you helping your child to express their feelings in a different way.
 While parents are not usually the cause of a child’s inability to control themselves, there are many things that parents can do to help.
 If we handle our anger appropriately, we encourage children to express their anger constructively.